-The section of Nujiang which located in Yunnan Province surges ahead between the Gaoligong Mountain and the Biluo Snow Mountain, which are both at an average altitude of over 3000 meters.
-Due to huge drop and rapid torrent, the river appears extraordinarily spectacular.
-With dangerous cliffs on both mountains, the river gallops towards the south like a horse with a huge water discharge 1.6 times of that of the Yellow River every year on average, striking out an oriental grand canyon combining imposing and steep mountains and deep valley.
+The section of Nujiang which is located in Yunnan Province surges ahead between the Gaoligong Mountain and the Biluo Snow Mountain, which are both at an average altitude of over 3000 meters.
+Due to huge drops and rapid torrents, the river appears extraordinarily spectacular.
+With dangerous cliffs on both mountains, the river gallops towards the south like a horse with a huge water discharge 1.6 times that of the Yellow River every year on average, striking out an oriental grand canyon combining imposing and steep mountains and a deep valley.

 Along the mountains runs a varying current, which in some places is calm and in others is swift.
 The waterfalls atop the mountain and halfway down the stretch of the river also vary in current from fast-moving rapids to tranquil pools.

 Walking through the gorge, you can enjoy the view of high mountains, blue skies, and white clouds.
 The gorge stretches from its narrowest point, only 20 to 30 meters, to the widest point, about 100 meters.